keptn/lifecycle-toolkit/README.md

 ## How to use

-The Keptn Lifecycle Controller monitors manifests that have been applied against the KubeAPI and reacts if it finds a workload with special annotations.
+The Keptn Lifecycle Controller monitors manifests that have been applied against the Kubernetes API and reacts if it finds a workload with special annotations.
 For this, you should annotate your [Workload](https://kubernetes.io/docs/concepts/workloads/) with (at least) the following two annotations:

 ```yaml